-Say hello to Dr. Valeria Vergara, the veteran beluga whale and ocean scientist who is our special guest on our brand new 2021 summer tour, Conservation Journey: Beluga Whales!
+Say hello to Dr. Valeria Vergara, the veteran beluga whale and marine mammal scientist who is our special guest on our brand new 2021 summer tour, Conservation Journey: Beluga Whales!

 For 18 years, Dr. Valeria Vergara has designed and conducted studies on beluga whales and other marine mammals, accomplishing the first-ever research to document how beluga calves develop the incredibly rich vocal repertoire of this species.
 Her research addresses the impacts of anthropogenic noise on beluga populations and the challenges such sound-centered species face in their increasingly noisy environment.

 To help you get to know her better, we got in touch with Valeria for a Q&A on her important research!